afombravo/2FAST2Q/README.md

 # Welcome to Crispy
 A Python3.7 based program that counts guideRNA occurences in fastq files

+crispy requires absolutly no instalation whatsoever, and can work with any CRISPRi experimental setup.

  There are 4 program versions:

  A windows executable file (Crispy.exe);